bordermarkers of the

 Perhaps you're interested in some personal background.

-born in 1957, live in Eindhoven (the Netherlands) and I work as a
+born in 1957, live in Eindhoven (the Netherlands) and I am a retired

 psychiatric nurse.
 In 1992 I got the idea of walking along the

 Dutch-Belgian border with the search for every bordermarker rather

 being a means than a goal.
 Inviting friends to join me, it became a

 memorable friendship-project.
 Also the start of a passion which brought me finally to the esfr-border.

 bordermarkers is a wonderful way of walking and

 discovering.
 You need to find your own route, it takes you to places

 hardly visited, the border provides often a quiet & green scenery